Spain's evergreen Aduriz praised ahead of England friendly

-LONDON Spain coach Julen Lopetegui has raved about the example being set by veteran Athletic Bilbao forward Aritz Aduriz ahead of Tuesday's friendly against England at Wembley Stadium.
+LONDON (Reuters) - Spain coach Julen Lopetegui has raved about the example being set by veteran Athletic Bilbao forward Aritz Aduriz ahead of Tuesday's friendly against England at Wembley Stadium.

 Aduriz, 35, was called up after grabbing all five goals in a Europa League group stage win over Genk this month and made the most of his chance by coming on to seal Spain's 4-0 victory over Macedonia in their World Cup Group G qualifier on Saturday.